PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 information processing on a quantum device.

 Apart from encapsulating quantum functions, QNodes also provide custom quantum differentiation rules.
-Examples include the :doc:`parameter-shift rules
+Examples include the :doc:`parameter-shift rule
-<glossary/parameter_shift>` parameter-shift rule, where the derivative of
+<glossary/parameter_shift>`,  where the derivative of a
-quantum functions can be expressed by a linear combination of the other quantum function.
+quantum function can be expressed by a linear combination of other quantum functions.
 As these rules allow quantum gradients to be obtained from QNodes, hybrid computations may include QNodes as part of training deep learnings models.